Tanhuato: History

 The place name Tanhuato is of Chichimeca origin, meaning "near the hill".
-In pre-Hispanic times the area was part of the Tarascan state.
+In pre-Hispanic times the area was part of the Purépecha Empire.

 Tanhuato was one of the original municipalities established in Michoacán in 1831.
 The municipality was disestablished and incorporated into Yurécuaro at various periods in the 19th century (1856–1861, 1863–1868, and 1874–1877).
 In 1902, the municipal seat was renamed Tanhuato de Guerrero in honour of former Mexican president Vicente Guerrero.

 Administration

 The municipal government of Tanhuato comprises a president, a councillor (Spanish: síndico), and seven trustees (regidores), four elected by relative majority and three by proportional representation.
 The current president of the municipality is Héctor Daniel Aranda Pérez.

 Demographics

 In the 2010 Mexican Census, the municipality of Tanhuato recorded a population of 15,176 inhabitants living in 3767 households.
 The 2015 Intercensal Survey estimated a population of 15,352 inhabitants in Tanhuato.

 INEGI lists 18 localities in the municipality, of which only the municipal seat Tanhuato de Guerrero is classified as urban.
 It recorded a population of 9546 inhabitants in the 2010 Census.